Landscapes for Work

 Intuitive furniture doesn’t require planning and isn’t complicated; anybody can use it for solo focus work, or integrate it with other furniture design solutions for collaboration or socialising, creating a workplace kit of parts.

-For example, Verandas can be combined with Residence Connect, Palisades or Hotlocker Agile in order to create a single solution for multiple purposes or act as office dividers for activity-based zones.
+For example, Verandas can be combined with Residence Connect, Palisades or Hotlockers in order to create a single solution for multiple purposes or act as office dividers for activity-based zones.
 You can see this mix of solutions in our Manchester Design Centre which enables the office to adapt intuitively.

 Likewise, the whole family of Residence office pod and booth solutions are interconnectable and thus intuitive, moving, connecting and working together in unison to create spaces that solve human issues.